therlaup/pydicom-batch/README.md

 SeriesInstanceUID=1.3.12.2.1107.5.1.4.74056.30000020022112115594300019976
 ```

-Note that C-MOVE request have secific fields that are required depending on the `QueryRetrieveLevel` used.
+Note that C-MOVE requests have secific fields that are required depending on the `QueryRetrieveLevel` used.
 The above example will move all DICOM instance contained in series matching the request.
 The available `QueryRetrieveLevel` are STUDY, SERIES or IMAGE.
 A valid C-MOVE request needs to include the following:

 * Query/Retrieve Level (0008,0052), which defines the level of the retrieval
 * Unique Key Attributes, which may include Patient ID (0010,0020), Study Instance UIDs (0020,000D), Series Instance UIDs (0020,000E), and the SOP Instance UIDs (0008,0018)